mapr-demos/predictive-maintenance/README.md

 find /apps/mqtt_records --where '{ "$eq" : {"timestamp":"1523339687"} }' --f _id,_Chiller1AboutToFail,timestamp
 ```

-Here are a few examples to validate the database with dbshell:
+Here are a few examples commands to look at that table with `mapr dbshell`:

 ```
 $ mapr dbshell